 • Skin integrity

 It is well known that people with CP are physically inactive compared to people without a disability.
 The consequences are lifestyle-related diseases in addition to secondary complications.
 Research actually found that children and adults with CP spend 76-99% of their waking hours being sedentary and less than 18% are engaged in light physical activities.
-A study from the Netherlands shows that children with CP standing with support have an energy expenditure above 1.5 MET, meaning that positioning in a standing position may contribute to the accumulation of light physical activity and reduction of sedentary behaviour.
+A study from the Netherlands shows that in static standing, children with CP have an energy expenditure above 1.5 MET, meaning that positioning in a standing frame may contribute to the accumulation of light physical activity and reduction of sedentary behaviour.

-Another pilot study from Sweden confirms these findings for both static standing as well as dynamic standing (the Innowalk was used in this pilot).
-This indicates that standing contributes to breaking up sedentary behaviour and increases the level of light physical activity.
+A study from Sweden confirms these findings for both static standing as well as dynamic standing.
+This indicates that supported standing contributes to breaking up sedentary time and increases the level of light physical activity.
 According to the literature, this may have a positive effect on overall health.

-Research indicates that standing up can affect your overall health positively.
-To sum up the findings above, you should:
+Research indicates that supported standing may positively affect overall health.
+To sum up the findings above, children with limited or no ability to stand and walk independently should:

 • Stand often!
 Minimum five times per week